 If you’ve ever been in the market for a new home, you might have heard terms like “conforming limit” or “jumbo loan” thrown around.
 This might seem like just another regulation or a hoop you have to jump through, but it’s really very simple to understand when broken down.

-Simply put, the conforming loan limit is the largest possible mortgage amount that Fannie Mae and Freddie Mac will purchase.
+Simply put, the conforming loan limit is the largest possible mortgage amount that Fannie Mae and Freddie Mac will purchase (currently set at $726,200 for 2023).
 Anything above the conforming limit is a jumbo loan.
 Conforming loans also include other criteria, such as credit and income requirements.